 The LSDS is an area ripe for new investment due to its location near I-5 and the availability of local and regional transit options.
-Proximity to Joint Base Lewis McChord provides a market opportunity.
-A 2018 JBLM Regional Economic Impact Analysis shows that the base has a \$9.2 billion impact on the regional economy.27 Business development in the subarea could attract a greater portion of that regional investment to Lakewood.
+Proximity to Joint Base Lewis-McChord (JBLM) provides a unique and regional market opportunity.
+A 2018 JBLM Regional Economic Impact Analysis shows that the base has a \$9.2 billion impact on the regional economy.29 The LSDS also has the opportunity to become a health care hub with proximity to Madigan Hospital on JBLM as well as to St. Clare Hospital and Western State Hospital.
+Business development in the subarea could attract a greater portion of that regional investment to Lakewood.